 Even with the surge in DILs, DSLR cameras remain very popular, as shown in this DSLR camera buying guide.
 DSLR cameras provide amazing performance and interchangeable lenses, such as DSLR lenses from Canon.
 The best DSLRs can be found in the $750, $1,000, and $2,000 price ranges.

-If you have room in your budget for an advanced point and shoot camera, you'll be pleased.
-Advanced cameras typically include large zoom lenses, HD video, and great response times.
-The best advanced cameras appear in the $250, $300, $400, and $500 price ranges.
+If you have room in your budget for an advanced fixed lens camera, you'll be pleased.
+Advanced cameras typically include large image sensors, high-quality fast lenses, full HD video, high-resolution LCDs, and great response times.
+They even sometimes offer viewfinders.
+The best advanced cameras appear in the $300, $400, $500, and $750 price ranges.

 Budget-priced cameras don't have to feel like inexpensive, cheap digital cameras.
 Shop around, and you'll find some desirable features, such as are available in the models I've listed here.
 The best budget cameras appear in the $100, $150, $200, and $250 price ranges.

 Children's cameras should be easy to use, fun to use, inexpensive, and safe.
 However, keep in mind that, for the most part, they don't take great photos.
 Children's cameras typically don't carry enough resolution to allow for large prints.
-If your child is more serious about photography, consider a budget point and shoot model, such as the "best" camera on this list, the DV300F.
+If your child is more serious about photography, consider a budget point and shoot model, such as the "best" camera on this list, the DV300F (pictured here).

 - Best children's camera.
 I've always appreciated the design elements in the DualView line of Samsung cameras, and the latest one is the inexpensive and impressive DV300F, which includes LCD screens on both the front and back, making it easy to shoot self-portraits, which older children will love.